jeremyhorwich/experiences-app/README.md

 6. The FastAPI server will start at `http://localhost:8000`.

+(The server's endpoints are listed and detailed via Swagger in backend/endpoints.yaml.

 ## To-dos

 The project has certain major planned features which are not part of this MVP effort.
 These include: